codeuniversity/student-council/statute/statute.md

-# Statutes of the student body of the CODE University of Applied Sciences
+# Statutes of the Student Body of the CODE University of Applied Sciences

-## From October 01, 2019
+From December 18, 2020

 # I General

-## 1 - Scope of application
+## § 1 - Scope of application

 These statutes regulate in particular the education, composition, responsibility, procedures and terms of office of the student body of the CODE University of Applied Sciences.